Moinuddin-150204014/Online-Book-Library-Application/README.md

 # Online Book Library Application

-This project is an Online Book Library application designed to provide users with a platform for managing their book-related activities.
-It serves as a back-end only application, focusing on the development of RESTful API endpoints.
-The application is built using Java Spring Boot and utilizes Spring Security for role-based authentication.
-MySQL is used as the backend database to store user and book-related information.
+This project is a comprehensive Online Book Library application that combines both a backend and a frontend.
+The backend is built with Java Spring Boot, utilizing Spring Security for role-based authentication, and MySQL for the database.
+The frontend is developed using HTML, CSS, Bootstrap, and React to provide users with a rich and interactive user interface.

-## Key Features
+## Backend Features

 ### User Management Endpoints
-1. **/user/register:** This endpoint allows users to register by providing their personal information, including first name, last name, email, password, and address.
+1. **/user/register:** Allows users to register by providing their personal information, including first name, last name, email, password, and address.
 2. **/user/login:** Users can log in using their email and password, receiving a token as a response for authentication.
 User email should be present in the payload data.
 3. **/users/{userId}:** Retrieve user details by userId.
 Only users with ADMIN roles should have access to this API.
 4. **/users/{userId}/books:** Retrieve the books borrowed or owned by a specific user.
 This endpoint can be accessed by the user to view their own books or by an ADMIN to view any user's books.